milesich/xcgp-api/docs/graphql/schema/__schema.md

 title: __Schema
 ---

-<p>A GraphQL Schema defines the capabilities of a GraphQL server.
-It exposes all available types and directives on the server, as well as the entry points for query, mutation, and subscription operations.</p>
+A GraphQL Schema defines the capabilities of a GraphQL server.
+It exposes all available types and directives on the server, as well as the entry points for query, mutation, and subscription operations.

 ## Schema definition
 ```graphql